 Bit by bit, internet users have become aware of affiliate marketing and that publishers can earn a commission when making a sale.
 Consequently, they don’t click and buy on autopilot anymore.
 Your content should entice them, but the quality of the products featured is also vital.
 You can’t work miracles with a poorly rated product with table.
 Despite the challenging context, delve deeper and turn yourself into an affiliate marketing ninja who promotes top-notch products and services.

 - Digital Products

 This strategy is simple and effective, and it’s also profitable when you have a loyal audience.
 Over time, you have written actionable content that has helped your readers.
 They’ve started to follow you on social media and consider you an authority in your field.
-Some of them are ready to buy products from you because they know you are a reputable and trustworthy source.
+Some of them are ready to buy products (it’s easy to create online store with WooCommerce) from you because they know you are a reputable and trustworthy source.